Esoterical/voron_canbus/Updating.md

 ## Updating Toolhead Katapult

 This is only if you need to update katapult as well.
-If you are just doing a Klipper firmware update (because you update Klipper on your Pi and now it is yelling at you or something) then skip to [here](#updating-toolhead-klipper)
+If you are just doing a Klipper firmware update (because you updated Klipper on your Pi and now it is yelling at you or something) then skip to [here](#updating-toolhead-klipper)

 **Step 1**